heikestein/heikestein.gihub.io/pages/cv.md

 ### Short version

-2020 - 24: Postdoc at ENS Paris (EMBO fellow), PI: N. Alex Cayco-Gajic
+2020 - 24: Postdoc at ENS Paris in Alex Cayco-Gajic's lab (EMBO fellow)

-2016 - 20: PhD in Computational Neuroscience at IDIBAPS Barcelona (Marie Sklodowska-Curie & la Caixa fellow), PI: Albert Compte
+2016 - 20: PhD in Computational Neuroscience at IDIBAPS Barcelona in Albert Compte's lab (Marie Sklodowska-Curie & la Caixa fellow)

 2013 - 16: MSc in Cognitive Neuroscience at TU Dresden